 Interview – Lizzy Borden

-Back in the 1980s, there was a ton of Metal bands doing the same thing, but then there was Lizzy Borden.
-A unique blend of balls to the wall Heavy Metal, theatrics that felt like a Horror flick live in the flesh, and a glamorous side, in the vain of legendary acts such as David Bowie.
-Simply point, Lizzy Borden did things their own way and their unique sound and image has taken them along a 35 year journey.
+Back in the 1980s, there were a ton of Metal bands doing the same thing, but then there was Lizzy Borden.
+A unique blend of balls-to-the-wall Heavy Metal, theatrics that felt like a Horror flick live in the flesh, and a glamorous side, in the vein of legendary acts such as David Bowie.
+Simply point, Lizzy Borden did things their own way and their unique sound and image have taken them along a 35-year journey.

-Breaking into Billboard 200 four times, each album the band has put out has stood tall with a unique story all it’s own.
-Now, rising from the underground once more, Lizzy Borden return with My Midnight Things, their first studio album in 11 years!
-A long overdue return, the new music bring a rejuvenated Lizzy Borden to the forefront, one prepared to do some big touring in the USA and beyond.
-Recently we caught up the mastermind, Lizzy Borden himself to talk the wild ride of the past 35 years, the work behind My Midnight Things, plans for the future, plus much more.
+Breaking into the Billboard 200 four times, each album the band has put out has stood tall with a unique story all its own.
+Now, rising from the underground once more, Lizzy Borden returns with My Midnight Things, their first studio album in 11 years!
+A long overdue return, the new music brings a rejuvenated Lizzy Borden to the forefront, one prepared to do some big touring in the USA and beyond.
+Recently we caught up with the mastermind, Lizzy Borden himself to talk about the wild ride of the past 35 years, the work behind My Midnight Things, plans for the future, plus much more.

 CrypticRock.com – Lizzy Borden came together 35 years ago and in that time the band has attained its share of commercial success.
 Through the ups, downs, and everything in between, what has the journey been like for you?